 Crystal River Meats started marketing beef in 1999.
 At that time, the Jacober family was in the construction business in the Roaring Fork Valley and looking for a path back to their agriculture and land stewardship roots.
 Growing up on a cattle and sheep farm in southern Colorado, the Jacober kids were raised with the utopic values of caring for the land and animals above all else.
 Those values remain as the driving force behind Crystal River Meats with the addition of caring for our consumers.

 As the business grew from the infancy of 2 head of cattle in 1999 through exponential expansion as the grass-fed market grew along with consumer education, these values provided the underpinning of the business decisions, cattle sourcing, and land stewardship practices employed along the way.
-By 2011, CRM had grown to a size and complexity that enabled the Jacobers to close the construction business and focus solely on agriculture.
+By 2011, Crystal River Meats had grown to a size and complexity that enabled the Jacobers to close the construction business and focus solely on agriculture.

-CRM is currently the largest grass-fed beef and lamb producer in the state and continues to practice what we preach- impeccable land stewardship, unwavering animal welfare, and a healthy, sustainably produced, local food source.
+Crystal River Meats is currently the largest grass-fed beef and lamb producer in the state and continues to practice what we preach- impeccable land stewardship, unwavering animal welfare, and a healthy, sustainably produced, local food source.